 Fire is still a very real and present danger.
-In 2018, fire departments in the U.S. responded to a fire every 24 seconds.
-That same year, firefighters responded to more than 1.31 million fires that resulted in 3,655 civilian fire fatalities and an estimated $25 billion in property damage, including $12 billion in losses from wildfires.1Source: Fire loss in the United States during 2018.
+In 2020, fire departments in the U.S. responded to a fire every 23 seconds.
+That same year, firefighters responded to an estimated 1.4 million fires that resulted in 3,500 civilian fire fatalities and an estimated $29.1 billion in property damage.1Source: Fire loss in the United States during 2020.
 Learn More.

 Flame retardants add an integral layer of protection for children, seniors, and their families by reducing the risk of fires or slowing their spread.

 The U.S. Census Bureau projects that by 2030, more than 20 percent of U.S. residents are projected to be aged 65 and over, compared with 13 percent in 2010 and 9.8 percent in 1970.5Source: Ortman, J.M., Velkoff, V.A., and Hogan.
 H. 2014.
 An Aging Nation: The Older Population in the United States.
 U.S. Department of Commerce, Economics and Statistics Administration, U.S. Census Bureau.
 Issued May 2014 (accessed Jan.
 8, 2016).
 Learn More.

 In an analysis of data collected under the U.S. Fire Administration’s (USFA) National Fire Incident Reporting System (NFRIRS), USFA concluded the following:6U.S.
 Fire Administration National Fire Data Center.
 Fire Risk to Older Adults in 2010.
 Topical Fire Report Series Vol. 14, no. 9.
 August 2013 (accessed Jan.
 8, 2016).
 Learn More.